 All the standards are designed to encourage students, build their confidence, offer varied approaches to learning and challenge them to achieve.
 Learning opportunities are created where knowledge and skills are integrated across the curriculum, enabling them to learn from and with others.

-Our curriculum caters for student’s individualized learning, including extension or intervention, through programs enabling all students to achieve their potential.
+Our curriculum caters for student’s individualised learning, including extension or intervention, through programs enabling all students to achieve their potential.

-Our Curriculum covers the following domains of AusVELS:
+Our Curriculum covers the following domains of the Victorian Curriculum: